Psychotherapy and Counseling

 Psychotherapy may be time limited brief therapy, or as long as several years, depending on the client’s needs and personal goals.
 Toward the end of treatment, the frequency of sessions may be reduced to encourage client autonomy.

-To arrange an online session, please contact me by e-mail: firstname.lastname@example.org
+To schedule an online session, please contact me by email: firstname.lastname@example.org

 Ritva Morales, Licensed Clinical Psychologist